MarcusChang1016/job-processing-system/docs/architecture.md

 - Orchestrate one job execution attempt
 - Simulate job processing time
 - Simulate success or failure
-- Delegate success and failure reactions to 'JobExecutionResultHandler'
+- Delegate success and failure reactions to `JobExecutionResultHandler`
 - Emit structured job result logs

-'JobExecutionService' no longer owns retry decisions or direct success/failure state mutation.
-It coordinates the execution flow and delegates result handling to 'JobExecutionResultHandler'.
+`JobExecutionService` no longer owns retry decisions or direct success/failure state mutation.
+It coordinates the execution flow and delegates result handling to `JobExecutionResultHandler`.

 It still owns simulated randomness, delay, logging, and DateTime.UtcNow usage.
 These are future testability improvement points.